 Safe working practices

-Lost Time Injury Frequency (LTIF) expresses the number of accidents resulting in absenteeism per one million worked hours.
-Partly thanks to a long period in which accidents did not result in absenteeism, the LTIF in 2017 came to 1.4, Alliander's lowest LTIF score ever.
+Lost Time Injury Frequency (LTIF) expresses the number of accidents resulting in sickness absence per one million worked hours.
+The LTIF in 2022 was 1.7, which is an improvement relative to the LTIF in 2021 (2.6).

 Employees can report dangerous situations and incidents to their manager or supervisor through immediately accessible (digital) channels.

 Lost Time Accidents

 In November 2022, an external auditor assessed Alliander's position on the Safety Culture Ladder.
 We have now achieved level 3 on the ladder.
 This year is noteworthy because Alliander as a whole was assessed, rather than the individual organisational units.
 Our attention for safety and readiness to address safety in our projects and the fact that we actively discuss safety were seen as positive aspects.
 Furthermore, the collaboration with contractors is better.
 But there were still areas for improvement.
 For example, the auditor felt that we should discuss and analyse the underlying causes of unsafe behaviour more explicitly and further improve safety among subcontractors and self-employed workers.